pipieter/ThesisRankingProgrammingLanguages/README.md

 sudo python3 -m Scripts.generate_input --verbose
 ```

-This will generate random string files for MergeSort.
-Graph files are currently generated using an external tool.
+This will generate random string files for MergeSort and matrices for MatrixMult.
+Graph files are currently generated using an [external graph generator](https://github.com/pipieter/graph-generator).

 ## Building RAPL